WeblateOrg/weblate/docs/admin/whiteboard.rst

 This is how it looks on the language overview page:

 .. image:: /images/whiteboard-language.png
-   alt : Image showing a message that reads: "Czech translators rock!" atop the Czech language overview.
+   :alt: Image showing a message that reads: "Czech translators rock!" atop the Czech language overview.

 And on the project page: